What Is The Control In Science Experiment

 The world of scientific experimentation is diverse, and so are the types of controls employed.
 Each type serves a specific purpose in ensuring the validity and reliability of the results.
 Here are some of the most common types of controls:

 1. Negative Control: The negative control is a group or condition where no effect is expected.
-It's designed to ensure that no confounding variables are influencing the results.
+It's designed to confirm that no confounding variables are influencing the results.
 In the fertilizer example, a negative control might be a group of plants that receive no fertilizer at all.
 This helps to confirm that any observed growth is not simply due to other factors like sunlight or water.

 The Importance of Controls